essdocs/sims.primary.en-gb/_docs/accounts/useraccounts/remove.md

 ---
-title: Removing a user account
+title: Deactivate (Delete) user accounts
 ---

 When a user leaves your organisation, you can make their account inactive.

-> Currently, we don't allow you to delete User Accounts.
+> You can’t delete a user accounts, but you can deactivate an account so a they can no longer sign in to your organisation.
 {: .note}

 > By default, we hide inactive user accounts from your search results.